San Bernardino, California: Climate

 The seasonal Santa Ana winds are felt particularly strongly in the San Bernardino area as warm and dry air is channeled through nearby Cajon Pass at times during the autumn months.
-This phenomenon markedly increases the wildfire danger in the foothills, canyon, and mountain communities that the cycle of cold, wet winters and dry summers helps create.
+In extreme cases, the winds approach speeds of 60 mph, downing power lines and causing property damage.
+The winds, along with the cycle of cold wet winters and hot dry summers, markedly increase the danger of wildfire in the foothill, canyon and mountain communities.